Here’s how I choose my reeds, how I get them ready to play, and how I’m able to get every reed to play by balancing them.

 - Soak your reeds and play each reed for about 30 to 45 seconds.
 Then put them back into the reed guard.
 Repeat this step a few times for a few days.

 - Balance the reed!
 Once you have broken them in, there are numerous ways to adjust the side-to-side balance of the reed, allowing you to get every reed to play.
 You have to take a small amount off the top part of the reed on the harder side.
-I use a small hand sander and 400-grade sandpaper and press lightly in an egg-shaped motion against the grain of the reed.
+I lay the reed on a flat surface, such as a small piece of glass, then use a small hand sander and 400-grade sandpaper and press lightly in an egg-shaped motion against the grain of the reed.
 You can also use reed rush, a reed knife, the reed geek, etc.

 If you balance the reed, you will find that it lasts a lot longer and really sings!